 Orthotics for cerebral palsy patients are designed to help manage complications like spasticity, poor balance, and abnormal alignment.

-This article is going to explain how using orthotics can help individuals with cerebral palsy become more mobile.
+This article is going to explain how using orthotics can help individuals with cerebral palsy become more mobile and improve positioning.

 Cerebral palsy is an umbrella term that describes a wide range of motor impairments caused by brain damage before or during birth, or shortly after birth.

 Orthotics for cerebral palsy are a low-risk management intervention that can help postpone the need for surgery.